-In the following debates one low-and middle-income country after the other took the floor with testaments of the desperate situation on the ground of responding to the pandemic with the necessary tools to keep medical personnel safe and to treat patients often being in shortages, and lack of access to the vaccines volume needed to bring the pandemic under control.
+During the debates one low-and middle-income country after the other, took the floor with testaments of the desperate situation on the ground of responding to the pandemic without the necessary tools to keep medical personnel safe, treatments often being in shortages, and lack of access to the vaccines needed to bring the pandemic under control.

 2. Antimicrobial resistance

-Against the backdrop of the ongoing and – as noted by many countries – still overwhelming COVID-19 pandemic, attention to other global health threats, such as antimicrobial resistance, continued to be limited.
-However one silver lining in the debate was the increasing number of Non-State Actors taking the floor to make intervention on antimicrobial resistance including new stakeholders in the field such as the Union for International Cancer Control.
-ReAct has focused on mobilizing other adjacent communities on antimicrobial resistance, and in particular the cancer community, over the past years, and is therefore very encouraged to see the field of actors concerned about antimicrobial resistance grow.
+Against the backdrop of the ongoing and – as noted by many countries – still overwhelming COVID-19 pandemic, attention to other global health threats, such as antimicrobial resistance, continue to be limited.
+However one silver lining in the debates was the increasing number of Non-State Actors taking the floor to make interventions on antimicrobial resistance, including new stakeholders such as the Union for International Cancer Control.
+ReAct has focused on mobilizing other communities on antimicrobial resistance, and in particular the cancer organisations, over the past years.
+We are therefore very encouraged to see the field of actors concerned about antimicrobial resistance grow.